Rhoban/workspace/tools/process_vive.md

   ./vive_field_calibration.py

-And click the calibration points to calibrate the vive
+And click the calibration points to calibrate the vive.
+If the controller vibrates, it indicates that there was an error and you should start over.

+You can check that everything is OK by running:

+  ./vive_buller.py

+And visualize

 ## 2) Take logs